Lhcfl/Catodon-stpv/README.md

 People from around the world, of all backgrounds, genders, and experience levels are welcome and respected equally.

 Black lives matter.
 Trans rights are human rights.
 No nazi bullsh*t.

+# Find us on Matrix

+For direct communication and support, #catodon:matrix.org is our channel for general Catodon discussion, and #catodon-support:matrix.org is our technical support channel.